Attstar2021/2nd-project/README.md

 ### Game area

-- Game area includes buttons for making choices, players scoresboards, players images of selection and a quick resut display for every move.
+- The game area includes buttons for making choices, players scoresboards, players images of selection and a quick result display for every move.
-- This section provide interactive buttons that user can click to make a choice and play game.
+- This section provides interactive buttons which user can click to make a choice to play game.
 - when user click on an option, the image relating to their choices appears on screen along with computer choice and then results shows that is a winner.
 - The results and scores are clear to user to make it more easy to understand that who is winner on every move and also telly total scores for both players (i.e. user and computer).